zhuzj19/OOP_QA/Lecture-1.md

 	$(cc) $< -o $@ -std=c++2a -c -Wall
 ```

-Explanation: Using the shell command `find`, we can automaticlly detect all source files (`*.cpp` matches all the files with a `.cpp` extension, etc. the source file) and all header files (`*.h` matches all the files with a `.h` extension, etc. the header file). `prom` is the name of our wanted executable file, when we type `make` in the command line, the make program will automaticlly find all source files and header files to compile (create or update) our target (in this case, that is the `./main`)
+Explanation: Using the shell command `find`, we can automatically detect all source files (`*.cpp` matches all the files with a `.cpp` extension, etc. the source file) and all header files (`*.h` matches all the files with a `.h` extension, etc. the header file). `prom` is the name of our wanted executable file, when we type `make` in the command line, the make program will automatically find all source files and header files to compile (create or update) our target (in this case, that is the `./main`)

 - ".RECIPEPREFIX = >" can change all the tab into '>'.